Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 Experiments show that HP, from the very beginning, uses $25\%$ and $45\%$ less memory than SP (solid black line) for MNIST and Fashion-MNIST, respectively.
-Conversely, SP always needs more than 1 MBytes of RAM to keep the network status.
 The overall memory savings at the end of the training is $80\%$ and $78\%$ for MNIST and Fashion-MNIST, respectively.
-It is worth noting that with SP we can obtain a network of the same size of the one obtained with HP only once the training is completed.
-Conversely, with HP we can progressively reduce the size of the network as training progresses.
-Interestingly, comparing SP (virtual) and HP on MNIST we notice that the final sizes of network trained with SP (virtual) and HP are comparable.
+It is worth noting that with SP, we can obtain a network of the same size as the one obtained with HP only once the training is completed.
+Conversely, with HP, we can progressively reduce the size of the network as training progresses.
+Interestingly, comparing SP (virtual) and HP on MNIST, we notice that the final sizes of the network trained with SP (virtual) and HP are comparable.
 Coupled with the accuracy results we discuss next, this proves that our method, epoch by epoch, is able to identify the unnecessary neurons correctly, possibly without harming the quality of the training process.